Get your ticket masked and prevent points from being added to your record.

 Sacramento Traffic School

-Safe2Drive offers traffic school for drivers who are issued a ticket in Sacramento County.
+Safe2Drive offers online traffic school for drivers who are issued a ticket in Sacramento County.
 Most of these tickets are issued by police officers.
 However, more and more come from red-light traffic cameras these days.

 Our certificates of completion are recognized and accepted at all traffic court locations in the Sacramento Superior Court system.

 The citation the police officer gives you has the address of the court to which your case is assigned.
 There are two traffic court locations: Carol Miller Justice Center and Gordon D. Schaber Downtown Courthouse.

 Most traffic cases are handled by the Carol Miller Justice Center, which is located at 301 Bicentennial Circle in Sacramento.
 The Gordon D. Schaber Courthouse is located at 720 9th Street in Sacramento.

 You are eligible for traffic school if your ticket is for a normal traffic violation (e.g., speeding), and you have not attended traffic school in the last 18 months.
 The court determines your eligibility and will notify you in the courtesy notice or on their web site.
 Drivers cited for reckless driving or

 an alcohol-related offense are not eligible.
 Juveniles (drivers under 18) are eligible if they are cited for most normal violations.

 How Traffic School Works